Tim Rogers (musician): Personal life

 Rogers' 2017 memoir Detours detailed his late 2010s relationship with a woman he referred to as "The Hurricane".
 Rogers named this partner as Rosemary in interviews surrounding the book.

 An avid sports fan since childhood, Rogers enjoys the game of Australian rules football, and played in the 2005 and 2009 Community Cup charity matches for Melbourne, Australia's Sacred Heart Mission charitable organisation.
-Rogers is a supporter of North Melbourne and joined in the resistance against the AFL's effort to relocate the club to the Gold Coast, Queensland.
-As part of the protest, Rogers hosted the "Roo-sistence" benefit concert that featured You Am I, T'N'T and other popular Australian rock bands.
+Rogers is a supporter of the North Melbourne Football Club, joined in the resistance against the AFL's effort to relocate the club to the Gold Coast, Queensland and recorded a cover version of the team's theme song 'Join in the chorus'.
+As part of the protest against efforts to relocate the club, Rogers hosted the "Roo-sistence" benefit concert that featured You Am I, T'N'T and other popular Australian rock bands.

 Rogers has been an avid Sturt Football Club supporter (in the SANFL) since about the age of five.
 He was made the official club ambassador in 2015, and attends games when possible.

 Rogers has lived in the Melbourne seaside suburb of St Kilda since 1999, and has referred to the "crepuscular ambience of St Kilda".
 In late 2012, Rogers briefly explained his perspective of St Kilda:

-Winter is particularly great … Backpacker culture isn’t as obvious, so you tend to see folks you haven’t seen for the rest of the year all clamouring for hot toddies.
+Winter is particularly great … Backpacker culture isn't as obvious, so you tend to see folks you haven't seen for the rest of the year all clamouring for hot toddies.
 I was away for two months doing theatre in Sydney and was then in the States for two months.
-It’s pretty good when you come home from a trip that’s been rather eventful and if you’re really excited to be home.
+It's pretty good when you come home from a trip that's been rather eventful and if you're really excited to be home.